all-iver/clingy/README.md

 An `AttachPoint`'s job is to provide `Params` for objects in an `Attachment`.
 For instance, the object may specify positions and rotations relative to itself that tell an `AttachStrategy` how to do its job.
 An `AttachPoint` also re-broadcasts `Attachment` events, so if you want to get notified whenever anything attaches to a certain object, you can use an `AttachPoint` for that.

 An `AttachPoint` can also provide `Params` for other objects in an `Attachment` besides the one the `AttachPoint` component is actually on.
-For instance, when you include an object with a `GridAttachPoint` component in an `Attachment`, all other objects in the `Attachment` will have `Params` applied to them that represents their positions snapped to the grid defined by the first object.
+For instance, when you include an object with a `GridAttachPoint` component in an `Attachment`, all other objects in the `Attachment` will have `Params` applied to them that represent their positions snapped to the grid defined by the first object.
 Then the `AttachStrategy` can be configured to move the attaching objects to their snapped positions.
 The result is that any object that attaches to the `GridAttachPoint` will be snapped to a grid.

 There are a few other simple built-in `AttachPoints` in Clingy, but you can easily create your own by subclassing `AttachPoint`.